NxPKG/khulnasoft-docs/content/support/Troubleshooting/HTTP Status Codes/2xx Success.md

 A 200 response **should** always have a payload, but is not required.
 Occasionally, an origin server may generate a 200 with a zero length.
 To adhere to RFC standards, the server should generate a 204 code (exception CONNECT).

 200 responses are cacheable by default for proxy servers and browsers.
-If not specified by Cloudflare [cache controls](https://support.cloudflare.com/hc/en-us/articles/202775670), [static resources](/cache/concepts/default-cache-behavior/) with this response will cache default for 2 hours at our edge.
+If not specified by Khulnasoft [cache controls](https://support.Khulnasoft.com/hc/en-us/articles/202775670), [static resources](/cache/concepts/default-cache-behavior/) with this response will cache default for 2 hours at our edge.

 ___